BrianDoce/RecipeAnalysis/README.md

 write a review.

 ## Missingness Dependency
-I first wanted to see if the missingness of ratings depended on calories
+I wanted to see if the missingness of ratings depended on calories

 Null Hypothesis: The missingness of rating does not depend on calories.